by Elizabeth Heubeck, MA

 Risks and Benefits

-In an exercise stress test, or any procedure, you and your doctor must carefully weigh the risks and benefits to determine whether it's the most appropriate procedure for you.
+In breast reconstruction surgery, or any procedure, you and your doctor must carefully weigh the risks and benefits to determine whether it's the most appropriate treatment choice for you.

 After the Procedure